+At January 31, 2015, we had two unsecured credit facilities, which are renewable in August and November 2015.
+The August facility allows for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
+The November facility allows for borrowings up to \$50.0 million at a rate of prime plus 2%.
+Under the provisions of both facilities, we do not pay commitment fees and are not subject to covenant requirements.
+We did not have any borrowings against either of these facilities during Fiscal 2015, nor was there any debt outstanding under either of these facilities at January 31, 2015.
+At January 31, 2015, a total of \$80.0 million was available to us from these facilities.

 At February 1, 2014, we had two unsecured credit facilities, which are renewable in August and November 2014.
 The August facility allows for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
 The November facility allows for borrowings up to \$50.0 million at a rate of prime plus 2%.
 Under the provisions of both facilities, we do not pay commitment fees and are not subject to covenant requirements.
 We did not have any borrowings against either of these facilities during Fiscal 2014, nor was there any debt outstanding under either of these facilities at February 1, 2014.
-At February 1, 2014, a total of \$80.0 million was available to us from these facilities.

-At February 2, 2013, we had two unsecured credit facilities, which were renewable in August and November 2013.
-The August facility allowed for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
-The November facility allowed for borrowings up to \$50.0 million at a rate of prime plus 2%.
-Under the provisions of both facilities, we did not pay commitment fees and were not subject to covenant requirements.
-We did not have any borrowings against either of these facilities during Fiscal 2013, nor was there any debt outstanding under either of these facilities at February 2, 2013.